Who Asks the Question

 III.
 The Wrong Question

 The model assumes: creativity is generation.
 The creative act is the production of something new.
 The author is the one who produces.
-Therefore: if the machine produces, the machine is the author.
+So if the machine produces, the machine is the author.
 And if the machine is the author, the human is displaced.

 Every level of this is wrong.